 Ryan Presley has been using studio space at The Paint Factory since 2017 and said he had been inspired by sharing a creative space with like-minded people.

-Ryan’s visual art pieces, which comment on social issue, are included in collections and exhibitions throughout Australia, the US, China, Palestine, Japan and the Netherlands and he has been the artist-in-residence at the Tweed Regional Gallery and Cicada Press’s Indigenous Residency Program.
+Ryan’s visual art pieces, which comment on social issues, are included in collections and exhibitions throughout Australia, the US, China, Palestine, Japan and the Netherlands and he has been the artist-in-residence at the Tweed Regional Gallery and Cicada Press’s Indigenous Residency Program.

 He said having a studio at The Paint Factory had been a major benefit to his work.

 “Due to the number of artists working at the site there is an informal collective dynamic, where we can bounce ideas off each other and support studio experimentation,” he said.

 “Having studio space at The Paint Factory has been a critical element in the successes and career development I have experienced in recent few years.